Fountain Formation

 The Fountain Formation is a Pennsylvanian bedrock unit consisting primarily of conglomerate, sandstone, or arkose, in the states of Colorado and Wyoming in the United States, along the east side of the Front Range of the Rocky Mountains, and along the west edge of the Denver Basin.

 Origin of name

-The Fountain Formation was named by geologist W. C. Cross in 1894 for exposures along Fountain Creek in El Paso County, Colorado.
+The Fountain Formation was named by geologist C. W. Cross in 1894 for exposures along Fountain Creek in El Paso County, Colorado.

 Stratigraphy

 The Fountain Formation is found along the Front Range of Colorado.
 To the north, the Formation unconformably overlies Precambrian granite and gneiss.
 To the south, it overlies Mississippian, Ordovician and Devonian Limestones, as well as Cambrian sandstones.
 Outcrops of the formation typically dip steeply to the east.

 Depositional environment

 The formation was formed by the erosion of the Ancestral Rocky Mountains, and deposition by fluvial processes as alluvial fans.
 The characteristic predominant red color and the composition of the Fountain reflect that of the granites and gneisses from which it was eroded.